changeworld/azure-docs.pl-pl/articles/iot-edge/module-composition.md

 ---
-title: Zadeklaruj, moduły i trasy z manifesty wdrożenia — usługi Azure IoT Edge | Dokumentacja firmy Microsoft
+title: Declare modules and routes with deployment manifests - Azure IoT Edge | Microsoft Docs
-description: Dowiedz się, jak manifest wdrożenia oświadcza, które moduły do wdrożenia, jak wdrażać je oraz sposób tworzenia trasy wiadomości między nimi.
+description: Learn how a deployment manifest declares which modules to deploy, how to deploy them, and how to create message routes between them.
 author: kgremban
 manager: philmea
 ms.author: kgremban